AS 1670 Fire Safety

 AS 1670 comes with several sections, which cover different aspects of the mandatory standards.
-It requires that all components used in the system should be capable of providing a stable and reliable performance.
+It requires that all components used in the system should be capable of providing stable and reliable performance.
 Component certification by a registered testing body is also mandatory.
 This is specified in Section 2.1.

-If the addressable circuit is handling a floor area measuring more than 20,000 square metres or 10-story building, it must be fitted with two separate cable paths.
+If the addressable circuit is handling a floor area measuring more than 20,000 square metres or a 10-story building, it must be fitted with two separate cable paths.
 The two paths require protection with a rating of WSX2.
 The circuit cannot be used to handle over 1,000 devices regardless of type.
 When it comes to alarm zones, they should be limited to a floor area of 2,000 square metres with no entrances.

 Fire Detection Systems

 When dealing with dependency on more than a single alarm verification facility, certain exclusions apply.
 Some of the fixtures that are not subject to dependency on multiple alarm signals include:

 - Sub-indicator panels

 - Detection algorithms that cause delays in the detector response of over one minute

 - Optical beam-type smoke detectors that rely on a beam-interrupt fault to override the state of alarm

 - Detectors that are responsible for activating fire suppression systems.

 - Detectors that regain full functionality after one minute following a reset